Restricted volumes and divisorial Zariski decompositions: Preliminaries

-In this subsection, we recall the definition of divisorial Zariski decompositions.
-Divisorial Zariski decomposition for a big divisor coincides with $\sigma$-decompositions.
-Divisorial Zariski decompositions are studied in \cite{Bou04} and $\sigma$-decompositions are studied in \cite{Nak}.
+In this subsection, we confirm the definition of the divisorial Zariski decomposition of a class.
+The divisorial Zariski decomposition of a big divisor coincides with its $\sigma$-decomposition.
+The divisorial Zariski decomposition is studied in \cite{Bou04} and the $\sigma$-decomposition is studied in \cite{Nak}.